MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office_OfficeMobile_PdfViewer_PdfFileOperations

-The event is collected for Union on Android.
+The event is collected for the Office app for Android.
 It records when a PDF open, close, or save operation takes place and is used to understand and prioritize the user experience based on PDF file operation information.
 The event enables us to keep the PDF open, close and save operations performing as expected, and to improve PDF file operation performance.

 The following fields are collected: